nicholasconoplia/linkedinautomator/STRIPE_SETUP.md

-# 💳 Stripe Payment Setup Guide for PostPilot
+# 💳 Stripe Payment Setup Guide for Employment

-This guide will help you set up Stripe for subscription payments and access key management in PostPilot.
+This guide will help you set up Stripe for subscription payments and access key management in Employment.

 ## 📋 Prerequisites

 1. **Stripe Account**: Create a free account at [stripe.com](https://stripe.com)
-2. **PostPilot Application**: Fully functional with database
+2. **Employment Application**: Fully functional with database
 3. **Domain**: Required for webhooks (localhost works for development)

 ## 🚀 Step 1: Create Stripe Account & Get API Keys